Dakabin, Queensland: Education

-Dakabin State High School is a government secondary (7-12) school for boys and girls at Marsden Road (27.2296°S 152.9808°E).
+Dakabin State High School is a government secondary (7–12) school for boys and girls at Marsden Road (27.2296°S 152.9808°E).
 In 2018, the school had an enrolment of 905 students with 92 teachers (85 full-time equivalent) and 48 non-teaching staff (34 full-time equivalent).
 It includes a special education program and an intensive English language program.

 There is no government primary school in Dakabin.
 Despite its name, Dakabin State School is located in neighbouring Kallangur.

 Sport

 North Pine United Soccer Club play out of Bob Brock Park.
 They are currently part of the Football Queensland Premier League.
 Bob Brock Park has two cricket fields and three soccer fields.

 Transport

 Dakabin railway station provides access to regular Queensland Rail City network services to Brisbane and Ipswich, as well as Caboolture and the Sunshine Coast.

 The station has been upgraded providing elevators for wheelchairs and bikes.
-Also, there is be a raised section of the platform for easier access.
+Also, there is a raised section of the platform for easier access.